Nolte: PBS Uncovers More Alleged Victims of Joe Biden's Unwanted Touching

 Here’s the rest… [emphasis added]

-- Yet Biden, now the presumptive Democratic presidential nominee, was also a toucher, seemingly oblivious to whether physical contact made some women uncomfortable.
+- Yet Biden, now the presumptive Democrat presidential nominee, was also a toucher, seemingly oblivious to whether physical contact made some women uncomfortable.

 - “We knew that about Biden,” Byrne said.
 “He was always massaging somebody’s shoulders.
 But never anything more than that.
 There was no vibe about him.”